tech2bg/creditanalytics/CreditAnalytics/README.txt

 		java.lang.String strConfig;

-		boolean bFIInit = org.drip.service.api.FI.Init (strConfig);
+		boolean bFIInit = org.drip.service.api.CreditAnalytics.Init (strConfig);

-FI.Init initializes the CreditAnalytics library - it takes the optional configuration file as an input.
+CreditAnalytics.Init initializes the CreditAnalytics library - it takes the optional configuration file as an input.
 If the initialization is not successful, certain CreditAnalytics functionality will not be available, as the sample demonstrates.

 Examples folder contains samples for bond/CDS/CDX creation and usage, show historical/live data extractions, and their eventual analytics.